onthebusiness/harelang.org/content/style.md

 7. Struct fields MAY be grouped by purpose, with each groups separated by a single empty line.
-8. Within each group of struct fields, fields MAY be alphabetized by name if the subsequent impact on the internal storage of the struct fields is not of consequence.
+8. Within each group of struct fields, fields MAY be alphabetized by name if the subsequent impact on the struct's storage representation is not of consequence.

 **CORRECT**